pephumin/pebinary.net/_members/MC1.md

 icon: pencil
 ---

 Every survey has a title.
-In the image above, the title is "Sample Survey."
+In the image above, the title is `Sample Survey`.
 A survey may also have a sub-title and instructions, both of which are found below the title.

 ![Survey sample #1][survey-sample1]